 The Department of Internal Medicine at Johns Hopkins University School of Medicine reported a separate instance of a patient who had experienced rhinitis and asthma due to psyllium exposure.
 The severity of her symptoms progressed to a life-threatening confrontation with anaphylaxis.
 The doctors warned that psyllium allergies are more common than most people appreciate In other words, don't think it can't happen to you.

-There’s no need to risk your health on dangerous herbal laxatives when far, far more gentle and safe options are available.
-If you need relief from constipation, or a body cleanse in general, I recommend an oxygen based colon cleanser such as Oxy-Powder.
-Oxy-Powder has passed every safety test with flying colors and does NOT carry the potentially deadly side effects that accompany toxic herbal laxatives.
+There's no need to risk your health on dangerous herbal laxatives when far, far more gentle and safe options are available.
+If you need relief from constipation, or a body cleanses in general, I recommend an oxygen based colon cleanser such as Oxy-Powder.
+Oxy-Powder does NOT carry the side effects that accompany toxic, herbal laxatives.